 - AECOPD: Smoker + wheeze + ↑CO2 on ABG/VBG is quite suggestive e of the diagnosis.
 AECOPD can coexist with other conditions such as CHF. - Pneumonia: Usually diagnosed on admission but deteriorate due to natural Hx, Tx failure, secretion Mx issues, resp fatigue/airway compromise.
-Or de novo. - Pleural Effusion: CXR: AP film can "hide" substantial vol. if the patient does not sit upright and inspire fully. - Aspiration: Stroke, dementia, delirium, GERD are common causes.
+Or hospital acquired. - Pleural Effusion: CXR: AP film can "hide" substantial vol. if the patient does not sit upright and inspire fully.
+Look for other signs of volume overload or asymmetry on auscultation. - Aspiration: Stroke, dementia, delirium, GERD are common causes.
 Hx clues (nursing/PSW).
-CXR may not show anything initially as the pneumonitis has yet to manifest radiograp hically though right lower lobe inifltrate maybe seen. - PE: Difficult to diagnose- note risk factors for DVT/PE.
+CXR may not show anything initially as the pneumonitis has yet to manifest radiographically; RLL inifltrate may be seen. - PE: Difficult to diagnose note risk factors for DVT/PE.
 There is no diagnostically useful parameter for PE itself though +ve exam for DVT may point towards PE.
-Consider when other causes are less likely usually in setting of relatively normal CXR (compared with past films) and cardiac causes have been ruled out. - Pneumothorax:Almost all iatrogenic if developed de novo during hospital stay (thoracentesis, bronchoscopy, biopsy).
-Be vigilant of tension pneumothorax - ↓BP, distended neck veins, trachea deviates AWAY FROM the thorax with less/no breath sound. - Mucus plug: Hx (weak cough), ↓breath sounds, or atelectatic changes on CXR. - Non-cardiogenic pulmonary edema: ARDS closely resembles CHF but asymmetrically distributed and not responsive to furosemide.
+Consider when other causes are less likely usually in setting of relatively normal CXR (compared with past films) and cardiac causes have been ruled out. - Pneumothorax: Almost all iatrogenic if developed during hospital stay (thoracentesis, bronchoscopy, biopsy).
+Be vigilant of tension pneumothorax - ↓BP, distended neck veins, trachea deviates AWAY FROM the hemithorax with less/no breath sound. - Mucus plug: Hx (weak cough), \$\psi\$ breath sounds, or atelectatic changes on CXR. - Non-cardiogenic pulmonary edema: ARDS closely resembles CHF but asymmetrically distributed and not responsive to furosemide.